 Whether you’re eating a salad on a regular basis to complement a ketogenic diet with healthy fats or simply delighting in leafy green salads for optimal health, organic is clearly the best approach.

-Fresh organic vegetables are both healthier and tastier.
+Fresh organic vegetables are tastier and better for you as well.

-However, be aware… even if you go all organic and add healthy fats like avocados, olives and raw nuts to your salad, you could be jeopardizing your health if you drizzle on a highly processed or low-fat salad dressing.
+However, be aware… even if you go all organic and add healthy fats like avocados, olives and raw nuts to your salad, you could be jeopardizing your well intentions if you drizzle on a highly processed or low-fat salad dressing.

-The vast majority of commercial salad dressings are far from healthy.
+The vast majority of commercial salad dressings are far from good for your overall well-being.
 Most are chockfull of high fructose corn syrup, trans fats and highly processed omega-6 GMO oils full of toxic herbicides like glyphosate.

 Low-fat dressings also need to be avoided.
-When fat is removed from a food product, it's usually replaced by sugar/fructose in order to taste good, and this is a recipe for poor health.
+When fat is removed from a food product, it's usually replaced by sugar/fructose in order to taste good.

-We only need to look to the Greeks and Italians to find the healthiest salad dressings, and here’s why…
+We only need to look to the Greeks and Italians to find the heartiest salad dressings and more.

-In addition to boosting the savory taste of salads, vegetables and other culinary dishes, different types of vinegars also provide potential health benefits.
+In addition to boosting the savory taste of salads, different types of vinegars can enhance the flavor of vegetables and other culinary dishes.

 Vinegars, such as red and white wine vinegars, are not only great dressings for salads but are also great sources for marinating and tenderizing your favorite proteins.